gmonte/github-repos/README.md

 ## Private Repository

 This project is hosted in a private GitHub repository.
-To ensure code quality and application functionality, we have implemented a GitHub Action that automates the testing and deployment process.
+To ensure code quality and application functionality, I have implemented a GitHub Action that automates the testing and deployment process.

 ### GitHub Action